 A song performed by an artist other than the original author.

 A web-based organisation that enables the use of copyright material with partial or no restrictions.

 Customer Relationship Management refers to ways of handling interactions with fans (for example, transaction histories, email databases and activity logs).
 It’s particularly useful when integrated with other services such as buying, ordering, accounting and so on.

 A basic recording that highlights the talent and musical style/direction of an artist.
 This is usually distributed to potentially interested parties including booking agents or A&R representatives.
-Due to improving technology, prefessional-grade recording costs have decreased and therefore the production quality standards of demos have been raised.
+Due to improving technology, professional-grade recording costs have decreased and therefore the production quality standards of demos have been raised.
 [Read more about recording your music]

-This is the process of selling recorded material to the public through physical and digital mediums, typically through record stores or online retailers such as iTunes, cdbaby.com and bandcamp.
+This is the process of selling recorded material to the public through physical and digital mediums, typically through record stores or online retailers such as iTunes, cdbaby.com, and Bandcamp.
 Independent ‘DIY artists’ are usually interested in signing deals with large distribution companies and signing contracts with online retailers in order to accomplish sales without the legal constraints of a standard recording contract.
+[Streaming and digital distribution]

-Extended Play (EP) records were originally 3 or 4 track 45 rpm 7 inch vinyl singles.
+Extended Play (EP) records were originally 3 or 4 track 45 rpm 7-inch vinyl singles.
 (A normal vinyl single had one track on each side.)
 These days the term EP is used to describe releases that have more than two tracks but are too short to qualify as a full studio album or LP.
+[Releasing your music]

 This is a promotional tactic employed by equipment manufacturers in which they provide gear at discounted prices (sometimes even free of charge) to high-profile and successful artists in exchange for exposure generated by the artist’s use of the product.

 The privileges that only a copyright owner has with respect to their copyrighted work.